Boys' Brigade: Object, motto and emblem

 The Boys' Brigade emblem on a stained glass window in a parish church.
 It features the anchor and the motto, "Sure and Stedfast".

 The object of the Boys Brigade is "the advancement of Christ's kingdom among Boys and the promotion of habits of Obedience, Reverence, Discipline, Self-respect and all that tends towards a true Christian manliness."
 Except for the addition of the word "obedience" in 1893, the contents of the object has remained unchanged from the beginning.
 However, some countries, particularly those which permit girls on their membership roll, have re-worded the object for gender neutrality.
 For example, in Malaysia, the word "manliness" has been changed to "character".

 When designing the Brigade's motto and crest, William Smith referred directly to in the King James Version of the Bible, "Which hope we have as an anchor of the soul, both sure and stedfast...".

 From this verse came the BB motto, "Sure and Stedfast", retaining the old spelling of the latter word.
 Today, some parts of the movement (only the UK and the Republic of Ireland) have adopted the modern spelling of "steadfast", whilst all others continue to use the older spelling.

 The crest was originally a plain anchor, bearing the BB motto with a capital 'B' on either side.
 Upon the merger between the Boys' Brigade and the Boys' Life Brigade in 1926, the red Greek cross was placed behind the anchor to form the current emblem.
 The cross originally formed part of emblem of the Boys' Life Brigade.

-BB Badge black and white.
-In modern depictions, the motto is changed to "Strong and Steadfast".